 - Get on social media, YouTube, and become friends with Google!

-- Don’t get into travel blogging for the free trips.
-They aren’t worth all the work you will be putting into making your blog reputable.
+- Don’t get into travel blogging for free trips.
+They aren’t worth all the work you will put into making your blog reputable.
 And nothing is free in life.
 You will be expected to work for any sort of comp.